-This page describes how to install CircleCI self-hosted runner on Linux.
+This page describes how to install CircleCI’s machine runner on Linux.

 Save the launch-agent.sh script file to an easily accessible location.
-From that location, install the launch agent binary for your target platform, either x86_64, or ARM64:
+From that location, install the launch-agent binary for your target platform, either x86_64, ARM64, s390x or ppc64le:

 curl https://raw.githubusercontent.com/CircleCI-Public/runner-installation-files/main/download-launch-agent.sh --output ./download-launch-agent.sh

 chmod +x ./download-launch-agent.sh

 # For Linux x86_64: export platform=linux/amd64 && sh ./download-launch-agent.sh

 # For Linux ARM64: export platform=linux/arm64 && sh ./download-launch-agent.sh

 # For Linux s390x: export platform=linux/s390x && sh ./download-launch-agent.sh

 # For Linux ppc64le: export platform=linux/ppc64le && sh ./download-launch-agent.sh